Data Editor Usage Example¶

-In this example, I'm going to show you how you can create a simple craft logic for your game.
-We gonna need just several Templates: Item, Recipe, and Ingredient.
+In this example, I will show you how you can create a simple craft logic for your game.
+We will need just several Templates: Item, Recipe, and Ingredient.
 I assume you've read and implemented the basics for your game.

 Here is the video of this tutorial.